frasolution/siemt3-logging/README.md

 this is the original cencept for watchdog

 ## watchdog_server
-this is a springboot based http rest api server made to handle the requests from watchdog client.
+ATTENTION!
+Server runs on Port 8080 at the moment this is a springboot based http rest api server made to handle the requests from watchdog client.
-This was created with the help of spring initializr
+This was created with the help of spring initializr to start backend run main in watchdog_server/src/main/java/com/siemt3/WatchdogServerApplication.java